Núria Bosch

 University of Cambridge • nb611 [at] cam.ac.uk • she/her

 Hello!
-I’m Núria Bosch [ˈnuɾiə βɔsk], a second-year PhD student in Linguistics at the University of Cambridge (St John’s College).
+I’m Núria Bosch [ˈnuɾiə βɔsk], a third-year PhD student in Linguistics at the University of Cambridge (St John’s College).
 I specialise in syntax and first language acquisition.

 I’m supervised by Bert Vaux and Theresa Biberauer and I’m supported by an OOC AHRC DTP - St John’s studentship.
 I’m also an Honorary Cambridge Trust Scholar.
 My PhD project is outlined on the AHRC website.

-From April-July 2025, I am a short-term Doctoral Fellow at the DFG-funded NegLaB Collaborative Research Centre (Goethe-Universität Frankfurt), where I work with Esther Rinke and Petra Schulz.
+From April-July 2025, I was a short-term Doctoral Research Fellow at the DFG-funded NegLaB Collaborative Research Centre (Goethe-Universität Frankfurt), where I worked with Esther Rinke and Petra Schulz.

 Before my PhD, I completed a BA and MPhil in Linguistics also at the University of Cambridge (St John’s College), supervised by Theresa Biberauer.
 You can find my full CV here.

-I’m interested in syntax (theoretical, comparative, diachronic), language acquisition and biolinguistics.
-In my work, I probe a so-called neo-emergentist approach to language acquisition and variation, which assumes a maximally impoverished Universal Grammar.
-I have a keen interest in interdisciplinary approaches to language.
+I’m interested in syntax (theoretical, comparative, diachronic), language acquisition, and interdisciplinary approaches to language.
+My work explores a neo-emergentist generative approach to language acquisition and variation, which assumes a maximally impoverished Universal Grammar.
+I have a keen interest in comparative, multilingual and formal perspectives on syntactic acquisition.

 Some of the projects I’ve worked on and/or I’m interested in include: